wdyiwdwd/wdyiwdwd.github.io/_pages/about.md

 ---
-permalink: /
+permalink: /aboutme/
-title: "About me"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
-  - /about.html
 ---

-This is the website of Dr. Q. Sun.
+##  About Me

+*